 The GFS Library launch coincides with the National Teachers Day celebration of the Department of Education (DepEd) at Ateneo de Manila University in Davao City where Globe is one of the participants.

-“With the expansion of the Global Filipino Schools Program and awareness of the GFS Library around the country, public schools can more effectively make use of reading resources and promote digital learning to more students and teachers nationwide, particularly in schools where access to quality books is limited and usage of technology for learning is not maximized,” said Fernando Esguerra, Globe Director for Citizenship.
+“With the expansion of the Global Filipino Schools Program and increased awareness of the GFS Library throughout the country, public schools can more effectively utilize reading resources and promote digital learning to more students and teachers nationwide, especially in schools with limited access to quality books and underutilized technology for learning,” said Fernando Esguerra, Globe Director for Citizenship.

 GFSLibrary.com is a web-based platform that provides free and quick access to digital story books for children and young adults as well as textbooks on core subjects such as Math, Science, English, Filipino, Music, Arts, among others.
-The ebooks may be opened via their desktop, laptop or mobile device using any basic ebook reader.
+You can open the ebooks on your desktop, laptop, or mobile device using any basic ebook reader.

 The website is a component of the GFS program, a long-term Globe educational initiative that seeks to transform public schools into centers of Information and Communications Technology excellence and innovative teaching methods in order to set the stage for 21st Century Learning.